aws/aws-eks-best-practices/content/networking/custom-networking/index.md

 ### Use Custom Networking When

-We recommend you to consider custom networking if you are dealing with IPv4 exhaustion and can’t use IPv6 yet.
+We recommend you to consider custom networking if you are dealing with IPv4 exhaustion and can't use IPv6 yet.
 Amazon EKS support for [RFC6598](https://datatracker.ietf.org/doc/html/rfc6598) space enables you to scale Pods beyond [RFC1918](https://datatracker.ietf.org/doc/html/rfc1918) address exhaustion challenges.
 Please consider using prefix delegation with custom networking to increase the Pods density on a node.

 You might consider custom networking if you have a security requirement to run Pods on a different network with different security group requirements.
 When custom networking enabled, the pods use different subnet or security groups as defined in the ENIConfig than the node's primary network interface.